Table Of Contents

 g) Focus on building long-term career skills and confidence

-PwC is a multinational network offering accounting, consulting, and assurance services across industries.
+PwC is a multinational network offering Accounting, consulting, and assurance services across industries.
 It was formed in 1998 through the merger of Price Waterhouse and Coopers & Lybrand.
-By 2025, PwC will employ more than 364,000 people in over 150 countries, reflecting its global reach and influence.

 Key Focus & Work Culture:

 Ernst & Young (EY) is a global professional services organisation specialising in consulting, assurance, and advisory solutions.
 It was established in 1989 following the merger of Ernst & Whinney and Arthur Young.
-As of 2025, EY employs over 400,000 professionals across more than 136 countries, with its global headquarters in London.
+EY is known for its purpose-driven approach of helping businesses build long-term value.

 EY supports clients in improving performance, managing risk, and ensuring compliance.
 It is known for its focus on innovation, technology, and continuous learning, creating a workplace that encourages adaptability and career development.